 By this, it means two things.

 First, current destructive mining practices must be stopped and replaced with more environment-responsive ways.
-Not a few were amazed when the NDFP expressed full support to former GRP environment secretary Gina Lopez when she ordered the ban on open pit mining and a review of all mining activities nationwide.
+Not a few were surprised when the NDFP expressed full support to former GRP environment secretary Gina Lopez when she ordered the ban on open pit mining and a review of all mining activities nationwide.
 In turn, Lopez said she was willing to work with the revolutionary New People’s Army (NPA) in protecting the environment.
-This prompted the NDFP invite Lopez to attend the NDFP-GRP formal peace negotiations in Europe to present her views the Left said were in accordance with its programs on the environment.
+This prompted the NDFP to invite Lopez to attend the NDFP-GRP formal peace negotiations in Europe to present her views the Left said were in accordance with its programs on the environment.

 “The desire of Gina Lopez to work with the NPA for peace and development is welcome by the NDFP.
 It is directly related to the environment, agrarian reform and rural development now being negotiated under the substantive item Comprehensive Agreement on Social and Economic Reforms,” NDFP chief political consultant Sison said.
 “It will be fine if Gina attends the fifth round of formal talks,” Sison added.